themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

     };
   })(); // IIFE
 ```

-<p class="center">[source code](https://github.com/tiagorg/design-patterns-examples/blob/master/module/revealing.js)</p>
+<p class="center">[view on Plunker](http://plnkr.co/edit/wptpQ5?p=preview)</p>

 ----

 ## Why to use Modules?

-- Global JS is bad for performance, reusability, readability, side-effects and code organization.
+- Global JS is bad for performance, reusability, readability, code organization and allows side-effects.
-- Literal objects' attributes and functions are all public.
-- A module can be delivered as a dependency for other module.
+- A module can be delivered as a dependency for another module.
 - Modules can be packaged and deployed separately from each other, mitigating the "butterfly effect".
 - Modules bring cohesion up and coupling down.

 ----

-## Module standards
+## Module loaders

-- On the previous example, *Zoo* is a global variable, which is:
+- On the previous example, *Zoo* is a global var, which is:
   - fragile (any posterior code can modify/redefine it)
   - not scalable (what if you define 100 modules?)
   - counter-productive (you have to manually resolve your dependencies)
-- You can write your own module loader!
+- Enter *module loaders*:
   - Container for module registration under aliases
   - Dependency injection
-  - Factory for instantiation
-- OR you can just use a Module standard!
+  - Modules loading on demand
+- Included with your Module standard of choice!

 ---